West Coast Main Line: Modernisation by British Rail

-British Rail introduced the Advanced Passenger Train APT project, which proved that London–Glasgow WCML journey times of less than 4 hours were achievable and paved the way for the later tilting Virgin Pendolino trains.
+British Rail introduced the Advanced Passenger Train (APT) project, which proved that London–Glasgow WCML journey times of less than 4 hours were achievable and paved the way for the later tilting Virgin Pendolino trains.
 In the late 1980s, British Rail put forward a track realignment scheme to raise speeds on the WCML; a proposed project called InterCity 250, which entailed realigning parts of the line in order to increase curve radii and smooth gradients in order to facilitate higher-speed running.
 The scheme, which would have seen the introduction of new rolling stock derived from that developed for the East Coast electrification, was scrapped in 1992.

-Privatisation, 1997–present
+Privatised era 1997–present

-As part of the privatisation of British Rail in the 1990s, the infrastructure was taken over in 1994 by the private company Railtrack, which later collapsed in 2002, and was replaced by the not-for-profit company Network Rail.
-WCML's InterCity services became part of the InterCity West Coast franchise, which was won by Virgin Trains who took over in 1997.
-In 2019, Avanti West Coast won the new West Coast Partnership franchise, taking over from Virgin Trains.
+As part of the privatisation of British Rail in the 1990s, the infrastructure was taken over in 1994 by the private company Railtrack, which later collapsed in 2002 and was replaced by the not-for-profit company Network Rail.
+WCML's InterCity services became part of the InterCity West Coast franchise; Virgin Trains commenced operations in 1997.
+In 2019, Avanti West Coast won the new West Coast Partnership franchise, taking over from Virgin.